TLINDEN/twenty4/README.md

-## TWENTY4 - a fun stream cipher
+## TWENTY4/160 - a fun stream cipher

 *THIS IS JUST FOR LEARINING CRYPTO, DO NOT EVER USE THIS FOR ANYTHING*

-This is the implementation of the fun stream cipher TWENTY4 by T.v.
+This is the implementation of the fun stream cipher TWENTY4/160 by T.v.
 Dein, 09/2015.
 Published under the public domain, Creative Commons Zero License.
-It works bytewise, with keys between 1-256 bits in 17 rounds, uses S-Boxes and key output-feedback mode.
-The cipher also works with CBC or ECB mode (sample CBC implementation included).
+It works bytewise, uses a 160 bit key bits in 8 rounds, applies an S-Box.
+From the key various PRNGs are seeded, all those PRNGs are recombined into an output key stream, which is being xored with the input (after applying of the sbox).

 The name TWENTY4 is a reference to article 20 paragraph 4 of the german constitution which reads: